MoonBarc/Balloon/CONTRIBUTING.md

 gradle.bat paperclip
 ```

-This will output your distributable JAR at `launcher-myairplanefork.jar`, right in your main directory!
+This will output your distributable JAR at `balloon-launcher.jar`, right in your main directory!

 ## Questions?

-If you need help with any of this or run into issues, feel free to ask questions in the Airplane Discord located here: https://discord.gg/3gtc45q
+If you need help with any of this or run into issues, feel free to direct any questions to MoonBarc#0001 (285810061672972290) on Discord!

 ## Additional Info